itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

     - The button no. 48 was utilised to help create the button effect for the form.

 * [Color Pallet ](https://coolors.co/)
-    - Utilised to generate the color pallet picture for this REAME file.
+    - Utilised to generate the color pallet picture for this README file.

 ### Code